Particular/docs.particular.net/nservicebus/azure/transactions.md

 ---
-title: Transactions in Windows Azure
+title: Transactions in Azure
-summary: Understanding what kind of transactions are supported in Windows Azure and how we deal with this in NServiceBus.
+summary: Understanding what kind of transactions are supported in Azure and how we deal with this in NServiceBus.
 tags:
-- Windows Azure
+- Azure
 - Cloud
 redirects:
  - nservicebus/understanding-transactions-in-windows-azure
 ---

-The Windows Azure Platform and NServiceBus make a perfect fit.
+The Azure Platform and NServiceBus make a perfect fit.
 On the one hand the Azure platform offers the scalable and flexible platform that you are looking for in your designs, and on the other hand NServiceBus makes development on this highly distributed environment a breeze.
 However, there are a few things to keep in mind when developing for this platform, the most important being the lack of (distributed) transactions.

 To better understand why this feature is lacking, let's examine the implications of these technologies.